Howard Chaykin: 2010s

 In 2010 he wrote Die Hard: Year One, a comic about John McClane from the Die Hard series for Boom!
 Studios.
 Marvel in June 2010 published a Rawhide Kid miniseries drawn by Chaykin and written by Ron Zimmerman.

-Chaykin wrote and drew the Avengers 1959 five-issue miniseries, a spinoff of a storyline introduced in The New Avengers.
+Chaykin wrote and drew the Avengers 1959 five-issue miniseries, a spinoff of a storyline introduced in New Avengers.
 The first issue was released in October 2011.

 Chaykin helmed a reboot of the science-fiction character Buck Rogers beginning in August 2013, again in the capacity of both artist and writer.

 In 2018, Chaykin began Hey Kids!
 Comics!, a cynical parody of the history of the rise of the comics industry and the many creators exploited in the process (particularly those exploited by Marvel Comics).
-As of November 15, 2018, Image Comics has released four issues of this series.
+This Image Comics series was completed in September 2023 after three volumes and 17 total issues.

 2020s

 In April 2022, Chaykin was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
-Chaykin's contribution was a story featuring American Flagg!, his first time returning to that property since the late 1980s.
+Chaykin's contribution was a story featuring American Flagg!.